pravsels/latent-safety/README.md

 > python scripts/dreamer_offline.py

-Reachability analysis in the world model via RL:
+Reachability analysis in the world model via RL.
+We perform resets in latent space by selecting a random timestep from a trajectory in our offline dataset.
+This ensure that the latent state is within the manifold of the training data.

 > python scripts/run_training_ddpg-wm.py